Hassan-Elseoudy/Computer_Networks/Chapter_1.md

 ### 1.1.1 A nuts-and-bolts description

-The Internet is a computer networks that interconnects hundreds of millions of computing devices through the world.
-Today not only computers and workstation are being connected to the network, therefore the term *computer network* may sound a bit dated.

 All the devices connected to the Internet are called **hosts** or **end systems**.
 End systems are connected together by a network of **communication links** and **packets switches**.

 Different links can transmit data at different rates, with the **transmission rate** of a link measured in bits/second.